ISI-TechKnAcq/techknacq-tk/README.md

 ## Installation & Requirements

-The TechKnAcq toolkit runs in Python 3 on Linux and OS X. We are in the process of creating a Dockerfile to allow a portable, self-contained environment for running TechKnAcq.
+The TechKnAcq toolkit runs in Python 3 on Linux and OS X. We recommend running it in a Docker virtual machine, as described below.
+If you want to run it natively, you will need to install dependencies, including the following.

 ### Python Dependencies

 Install pip3 (Debian/Ubuntu: python3-pip).
 Use it to install the
 required Python packages:

-    pip3 install --user --upgrade beautifulsoup4 nltk noaho wikipedia gensim networkx pyenchant ftfy flask flask-cors
+    pip3 install beautifulsoup4 nltk noaho wikipedia gensim networkx pyenchant ftfy flask flask-cors

 Patch pyenchant:
   https://github.com/rfk/pyenchant/issues/45